ll3351/FixFake/README.md

 ### How to run Project
 Just cloning the ipynd file from my repo.
 Before running the whole project, you need to change the local file path to make sure all the files can be downloaded to your own computer or your environment.

+The project has been slided to 3 parts:

+Online image parsing

+Loading image to your local file path

-The project has been slided to 3 parts: online image parsing, image loading, Creating SQL database and put the images into the database as BLOB form.
+Creating SQL database and put the images into the database as BLOB form